terminal42/contao-geoip2-country/README.md

 to keep your database up-to-date.

+## GeoIP Routing

+GeoIP Routing is a powerful feature to define which root page / language a visitor will see, overriding the default language routing of Contao.
+This is mostly useful if you have country-specific websites, but the default browser language matching is unreliable.

+As an example, you might have root pages for "de", "en" and "de-CH".
+You want visitors from Switzerland to prefer "de-CH" over "de", but otherwise keep the Contao routing.

+Using _GeoIP2 Routing_, add a configuration for Switzerland, and select the "de-CH" root page.
+If you still want to allow english browsers to receive the "en" page, also select that one.
+Order the pages so the fallback (the one that will be serverd to e.g. french visitors) is at the top.

+If you do not define any other rule, Swiss visitors will receive the configured page, the rest of the world will receive one of the tree root pages depending on their browser.
+If you want to prevent the rest of the world from receiving the "de-CH" page, add a _Fallback_ routing for "de" and "en" only.

 ## Access the current user country

 To retrieve the current country in your own code, inject the `Terminal42\Geoip2CountryBundle\CountryProvider` service